Hello Planning Mashers!

 So maybe creating a separate journal for all the family finances is not a bad idea.
 Having it all in one journal can help you see better what’s going on.

-For some page ideas, you might wanna try to add check my post Bullet Journal Budget Tracker Ideas To Organize Your Finances.
+For some page ideas, you might wanna check my post Bullet Journal Budget Tracker Ideas To Organize Your Finances.

-A good routine is key to being more productive.
-If you have a routine already established, you won’t be needing to spend your mental energy on making choices, so you’ll be able to save it for more important things.
+A good routine is the key to being more productive.
+If you have a routine already established, you won’t need to spend your mental energy on making choices, so you’ll be able to save it for more important things.